CodeSolutions2/library_encryption_class/README.md

 The goal of this class is to encrypt text using the JavaScript web crypto library and hexadecimal.

-It uses library_to_run_GitHub_Actions.js to automatically save (ie: REST API GITHUB PUT) text to files in GitHub repositories. library_to_run_GitHub_Actions.js is a jsdelivr/npm library that I created at https://www.jsdelivr.com/package/npm/library_to_run_github_actions.
+It uses library_to_run_GitHub_Actions.js to automatically save (ie: REST API GITHUB PUT) encrypted text to files in the repository. library_to_run_GitHub_Actions.js is a jsdelivr/npm library that I created at https://www.jsdelivr.com/package/npm/library_to_run_github_actions.

 ## How library_encryption_class works
   - It is a CRUD (CREATE, READ, UPDATE, DELETE) file storage that consistently re-encrypts files every 12 hours, such that all data is continuously encrypted with a new key.
 Keys are updated on the Frontend every 12 hours using the JavaScript web crypto library.